Invariant subalgebras of affine vertex algebras: Introduction

 In \cite{LIII} we initiated a similar study of the invariant subalgebras of the rank $n$ Heisenberg vertex algebra $\cH(n)$.
 The full automorphism group of $\cH(n)$ preserving a natural conformal structure is the orthogonal group $O(n)$.
 Motivated by classical invariant theory, we conjectured that $\cH(n)^{O(n)}$ is a $\cW$-algebra of type $\cW(2,4,\dots,n^2+3n)$.
 For $n=1$, this was already known to Dong-Nagatomo \cite{DN}, and we proved it for $n=2$ and $n=3$.
-We also showed that this conjecture implies the strong finite generation of $\cH(n)^G$ for an arbitrary reductive group $G$.
+We also showed that this conjecture implies the strong finite generation of $\cH(n)^G$ for an arbitrary reductive group $G$; see Theorem 6.9 of \cite{LIII}.

 In this paper, we study invariant subalgebras of the universal affine vertex algebra $V_k(\gg,B)$ for a finite-dimensional Lie algebra $\gg$ equipped with a nondegenerate, symmetric, invariant bilinear form $B$.
+In the special case where $\gg$ is simple and $B$ is the normalized Killing form, it is customary to denote $V_k(\gg,B)$ by $V_k(\gg)$.
 Recall that $V_k(\gg,B)$ has generators $X^{\xi}$, which are linear in $\xi\in\gg$, and satisfy the OPE relations Let $G$ be a reductive group of automorphisms of $V_k(\gg,B)$ for all $k\in \mathbb{C}$.
-Our main result is
+Our main result is the following.

 \begin{thm} For any $\gg$, $B$, and $G$, $V_k(\gg,B)^G$ is strongly finitely generated for generic values of $k$, i.e., for $k\in \mathbb{C}\setminus K$ where $K$ is at most countable. \end{thm}